Inland Crystal Salt Company

 Inland Crystal Salt Company was located on the south shore of Great Salt Lake.
 They were adjacent to, and served by Salt Lake Garfield & Western.
 The company was organized in 1884 and incorporated in 1890; its officers were Salt Lake City businessmen, with one vice president representing the Kansas City investors.
 They were also the same people behind the Salt Lake & Los Angeles Railroad, which became the Salt Lake Garfield & Western in 1916.

 The salt beds were about one-half mile east of the famous Saltair resort.
 The Inland salt refinery was located south of the Saltair resort.
 The kiln at the Saltair plant was reported as being the largest salt drying kiln in the West until the 1920s.
-Inland Crystal Salt also had smaller salt beds on the east shore just west of Syracuse, which took its name from the area in New York that mined underground salt.
+Inland Crystal Salt also had smaller salt beds on the east shore just west of Syracuse (30 miles north of Salt Lake City), which took its name from the area in New York that mined underground salt.

 In 1927, Morton Salt bought Inland Crystal Salt, and its Royal Crystal brand name.
 The (larger) location on the south shore remained in place until Kennecott expanded its tailing pile in the mid 1990s.
 In 1918, Morton Salt had developed salt beds and a plant at Burmester further west on the lake's south shore, served by WP, then by UP.
 It is still there, and very busy shipping products by both rail and by truck.
 There is also a large plant a bit further west at the station known as Timpie.

-Inland Crystal Salt had their own private railroad that served the salt beds -- Inland Railway.
+Inland Crystal Salt had their own private railroad that served the salt beds, called the Inland Railway.
 Incorporated in 1916 as a subsidiary of the salt company, and sold to Salt Lake & Garfield & Western in 1924 as a spur.

-As for the locomotive, it would have been used at the Saltair plant, mostly along the tracks that were among the salt beds, providing access to loading salt into rail cars that were then moved to the processing plant where the salt was kiln-dried, then processed and bagged.
+A photo exists of a steam locomotive lettered for Inland Railway.
+This locomotive would have been used at the Saltair plant, switching the rail cars for loading at the plant, and along the tracks that were among the salt beds, providing access to loading salt into rail cars that were then moved to the processing plant where the salt was kiln-dried, then processed and bagged.
 The kiln at Saltair was reported as being the largest salt drying kiln in the West until the 1920s.

 Timeline